sylvhama/bower-angular-facebook/README.md

 Independent module with a set of useful functions for Facebook for your AngularJS project.
 Pull requests are welcome!

+## Job

+No need to insert scripts from Facebook.
+This module does all the job, it loads Facebook API and initialize your app.

+The event "fb_loaded" is broadcasted in the rootScope once your app is loaded.
+The event "fb_statusChange" is broadcasted in the rootScope when the user login status changes.

 ## Install

 Install with `bower`: